Operation Nifty Package: Military operation

 Launched in the starting hours of Operation Just Cause, this operation was handled by SEAL Team 4.
 Consisting of 48 U.S. Navy SEALs (three SEAL Platoons; Golf, Bravo, and Delta) under the command of Lt.
 Cmdr.
-Patrick Toohey (executive officer of Team 4 and former SEAL Team Six officer), this team was tasked with destroying Noriega's private jet, a Learjet 35 build of 1980, immatriculation N930GL, serial 35A-330, on the ground at the Punta Paitilla Airport, a coastal airport in Panama City.
+Patrick Toohey (executive officer of Team 4 and former SEAL Team Six officer), this team was tasked with destroying Noriega's private jet (a 1980 Learjet 35 registered N930GL; serial 35A-330) on the ground at the Punta Paitilla Airport, a coastal airport in Panama City.
 The main force of SEALs landed just south of the airport at approximately 0030, shortly before the initial combat operations started within Panama City itself.
 Several reconnaissance teams were hidden on the north side of the airfield to provide real-time data on enemy movements.
 Once the SEALs landed, Lt.
 Cmdr.
 Toohey established a command post near the southern edge of the runway.
 At this time Cmdr.
 McGrath, a SEAL officer stationed on a patrol boat offshore coordinating several operations, passed on information implying that the aircraft was to be disabled with "minimal damage" (defined as shot out tires and cut control wires), rather than destroyed.
 This later became a point of controversy after the operation, as the message was poorly worded and forced the SEALs to change their tactics at the last minute and approach the aircraft more closely than anticipated.

 The three platoons then began advancing up the airfield, with Golf platoon taking up final assaulting positions outside the hangar at roughly 0105.
 At this point, Lt.
 Cmdr.
 Toohey received a message stating that PDF V300 Cadillac Gage Commando armored cars were heading towards the airport.
 To counter the threat, a squad (Squad One of Golf Platoon) was ordered to move into ambush positions on a nearby road.
 As they stood up to move, the PDF soldiers stationed in the airfield immediately opened fire, killing two SEALs and wounding five others.
 The other two platoons moved to reinforce Golf, and within several minutes had secured the hangars, with two more SEALs killed and four more wounded.
 The SEALs then disabled Noriega's private plane by shooting it with an AT4 anti-tank weapon.
 Shortly after, a MEDEVAC helicopter arrived and transported the injured SEALs to the Joint Casualty Collection Point at Howard Air Force Base.
 The SEALs held the area throughout the night, and disabled the runway for use by any PDF transport planes by rolling other aircraft onto it.
 The next day, the SEALs were replaced by a company from the 75th Ranger Regiment.
 Due to the high level of casualties sustained and several inconsistencies regarding planning and command and control during the battle, the Battle of Paitilla Airport is considered one of the most controversial operations within Operation Just Cause from the U.S. Military perspective.